Demystifying ‘Compostable’ and ‘Biodegradable’ Plastics

-Although Beyond Plastics is a staunch advocate of composting the food scraps and yard waste that makes up more than 50% of the municipal waste stream, there are a number of reasons that bioplastics and other compostable plastics are not the great solution they might seem like at first glance.
+Although Beyond Plastics is a staunch advocate of composting the food scraps and yard waste that makes up more than 50% of the municipal waste stream, bioplastics and other compostable plastics are rarely the great solution they might seem to be.

 ‘Bio-based plastic’ refers to plastics made not from fossil fuel building blocks but from plant material, such as corn, sugar beets or potato starch.
 Bio-based plastics only represent about 1% of the plastics available on the market.
-Though research is underway to increase the amount of bio-based material, currently most bio-based plastic is still partially composed of fossil-based plastic.
-For example, the NaturALL bottle used by major beverage companies is currently 30% bio-based plastic, and 70% fossil-based plastic.
+They are made using the same processes as traditional plastics.
+That means they may contain chemical additives — and even less is known about the potential toxicity of those chemicals than the ones in conventional plastics.

 PROBLEMS